 Is it okay to sit anywhere?
 Absolutely!

 Is it okay to bring children to worship service?
 Yes, but you may find that some younger children are not ready for the worship experience.
 We have child care available in the nursery for your convenience if you choose.
-Additionally, from September through June, there is a point in the service before the message when K- 5th grade-school children are given the opportunity to leave the sanctuary and go to supervised activities designed especially for them.
+Additionally, there is a point in the service before the message when K- 5th grade-school children are given the opportunity to leave the sanctuary for “Kids Church” and go to supervised activities designed especially for them.

 Do I have to say anything during the service?
 You won't have to stand up and say anything by yourself.
 We do occasionally have some unison prayers or call-and-response pieces as well as singing, but participation is not required.

 Will I be able to share requests for prayer?
 There are times in the service where we pray and you can share your request then.
 Additionally, we have a prayer chain ministry that you can request specific prayer be added to.
 Special prayers are included on the bulletin each week at your request.
 We invite you to ask the minister or members to pray with you after service.
 Prayer is a vital part of ARC ministry.